ahmetsenturk/masters-thesis/content/evaluation.typ

 \
 After setting up their preferences, students can see the final screen with the selected preferences (see @preference-v2_4), which summarizes their preferences, reusing the same design as the first version.

-We also iterated over the feedback preferences dimensions to make them more intuitive.
-Even though we introduced the onboarding wizard, some dimensions were still not precise with examples.
-Therefore, we have reduced the number of dimensions from three by removing follow-up vs summary and alternative vs standard, and adding a new dimension on feedback style to two, making them more intuitive.
+We also simplified terminology and labels to use language that more closely matched participants' expectations.
+Feedback revealed that terms like _alternative_ and _summary_ were confusing and did not clearly convey their impact on the feedback output.
+This change made the configuration process more intuitive and reduced the risk of misconfiguration due to misunderstanding.

+Finally, we streamlined the number of preference dimensions from three to two, focusing on _detail_ and _tone_.
+This change also aims to reduce the complexity of the configuration process and make it more intuitive for the students.

 #outlined-figure(
   "../figures/preference-component/preference_v2_4.png",